cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

     // You can use the message hash if you want here.

-    // We expect the payload to contain only a felt252 value (which is a uint256 in solidity). require(payload.length == 1, "Invalid payload");
+    // We expect the payload to contain only a felt252 value (which is a uint256 in Solidity). require(payload.length == 1, "Invalid payload");

     uint256 my_felt = payload[0];